150 years of Bus History under one roof

-The majority of our buses – up to 30 at any one time – are always on display in the Museum.
-They are arranged in a walk-through timeline in galleries representing each significant era in the development of the London bus.
+Many of our buses on display in the Museum.
 Although on display, most of these buses are in working order and also appear on the road from time to time.
 They are much in demand for film and TV work.

-Exhibits are presented in a historic timeline of 11 sectors from 1829 until the late-1970s.
-Our staff will be pleased to answer any questions you have about the buses and their background history.
+Our volunteers will be pleased to answer any questions you have about the buses and their background history.
 PLEASE do not board them without permission from our staff.
 For safety reasons we request visitors with children to keep them under supervision

 Step back in time in our diorama of Mansion House in 1900...follow George Shillibeer’s first London horse bus service in 1829 into the “knifeboard” and “garden seat” designs and early experimentation with steam, through 85 years of development.
 Finally, late in the 19th century, the need to carry London’s increasing numbers of passengers faster, farther and more efficiently, spawned a variety of ingenious mechanical buses, steam, electric, a combination of petrol and electric - and petrol, which swept the last of the horse buses from London streets by 1914.

 Emergence of the Motor Bus 1914 - 1929